-It is important to point out that many educators work during the academic year (typically 9 or 10 months), so the reported salary may be for that period of time instead of per year.
+Many educators work during the academic year (typically 9 or 10 months), so the reported salary may be for that period of time instead of per year.

-Nurse educators who work in organizations spend time developing and implementing professional development that could occur in classrooms, online, skills training, and simulation.
+Nurse educators who work in healthcare organizations spend time developing and implementing professional development that could occur in classrooms, online, skills training, and simulation.

 Hospital/ Organization nurse educators responsibilities involve overseeing the orientation of:

-Nurse educators are seen as:
+Nurse educators are: